payment-book-com/lib-signer/README.md

 ## Features

 - **Signature Generation**: Automatically sorts and flattens payload data to generate a secure HMAC SHA-256 signature.
-- **Signature Validation**: Securely verifies incoming requests (e.g., from Webhooks) to ensure they originated from Payment Book.
+- **Signature Validation**: Securely verifies incoming requests (e.g., from Webhooks) to ensure they originated from PAYMENT BOOK.
 - **Zero Dependencies**: Lightweight and fast, relying only on native PHP functions.

 ## Basic Usage